chawol/FlaskAndCraw/README.md

   still need this to Prevnt not Allow from this origin issue
 * ## requests
   We need  some information from internet , But not all data have api to get .
   Sometimes we need to Craw a Webpage and extract some information .
-So we need this to get HtmlDoc use this package.
+So we need this to get HtmlDoc.
 * ## Python
   A good Chioce to Craw Information we need .
 That's why we choose Flask for our server.